sdr-enthusiasts/gitbook-adsb-guide/useful-extras/managing-a-remote-station.md

 ## Create a ZeroTier network

 Now you need to create a ZeroTier 'network' for your devices to connect to - this is as simple as clicking on the `Create a Network` button once you have logged in to ZeroTier.
-If you need help, have a look at this [`guide`](https://www.stratospherix.com/support/setupvpn_01.php) (but stop before the step where you assign IP address ranges).
+If you need help, have a look at the [`Getting Started`](https://docs.zerotier.com/getting-started/getting-started/) guide (but stop before the step where you assign IP address ranges).

 You should now have a unique 16 character Network ID e.g. `255724d630f06682`.
 Make a note of this as you will need it in the next steps.